martynbiz/php-translate-tool/README.md

 ## Introduction ##

-A CLI tool for Laravel 5 to manage translation files and syncing entries with view files.
+A CLI tool for Zend Framework to manage translation files and syncing entries with view files.
 Allows translations to be synced with views, get/set values, and list empty values.

 ## Installation ##

 Install with composer

-    composer require martynbiz/cattlog-l5
+    composer require martynbiz/php-translate-manager

 ## Usage ##

-### Initialize config ###
+### Create config ###

 Cattlog requires a cattlog.json config file at the root of the project to know where to scan source, save to file, filter to use etc: